 Florence is the capital of Tuscany.

 The beautiful capital city of Tuscany is known as the cradle of the Italian Renaissance.
 The historic center of Florence is a UNESCO World Heritage site.
-Uffizi Gallery, Accademia Gallery, Ponte Vecchio, Arno river, Boboli Gardens in Florence are must-sees in Tuscany.
+Uffizi Gallery, Accademia Gallery, Ponte Vecchio, Arno river, and Boboli Gardens in Florence are must-sees in Tuscany.

 Florence, Tuscany is one of the most beautiful cities in the world.

 Siena, Tuscany is one of the most beautiful medieval towns in Italy.

 Siena is best known for Piazza del Campo and Il Palio horse race, museums, art, Siennese cuisine, and Siena Cathedral.
 The historic center of Siena is a UNESCO World Heritage Site.